OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 ## Next time…

-In the next post (part 2) we start to imagine what a safer software architecture, delivery process, and development culture might look like.
-We begin by exploring the nature of failure within complex systems, and we move on to discuss the concepts of resilience and robustness.
-This post will be the first of 4 posts intended to help folks to re-evaluate the way they view and assess safety within complex IT systems.
+The next post (part 2) will be the first of four posts intended to help folks to re-evaluate the way they view and assess safety within complex IT systems.
+We’ll start to imagine what a safer software architecture, delivery process, and development culture might look like.
+We'll begin by exploring the nature of failure within complex systems, before moving on to discuss the concepts of resilience, robustness and loose-coupling.

 !include <safe-schema-updates-posts>